berndporr/neato-xv11-lidar/README.md

 ![alt tag](robot.jpg)

-The project describes how to mount and interface a laser range finder salvaged from a popular autonomous hoover onto the [Alphabot](https://www.open-electronics.org/alphabot-the-open-source-robot/) -- Raspberry PI version.
+The project describes how to mount and interface the XV11 laser range finder onto the [Alphabot](https://www.open-electronics.org/alphabot-the-open-source-robot/) -- Raspberry PI version.